-The company will host a conference call on Friday, October 28, 2016 at 8:30 a.m.
+The company will host a conference call on Friday, October 27, 2017 at 9:00 a.m.
 ET.
-The dial-in number is 888-606-7037 (domestic) or 630-395-0149 (international).
+The dial-in number is 866-807-9684 (domestic) or 412-317-5415 (international).
 The passcode is TENNECO.
-The call and accompanying slides will be available on the “Investors” section of the Tenneco web site at www.investors.tenneco.com.
-A recording of the call will be available one hour following completion of the call on October 28, 2016 through November 28, 2016.
-To access this recording, dial 866-415-8413 (domestic) or 203-369-0706 (international).
-The purpose of the call is to discuss the company’s operations for the third fiscal quarter of 2016, as well as provide updated information regarding matters impacting the company’s outlook.
+The call and accompanying slides will be available on the “Investors” section of the Tenneco web site at investors.tenneco.com.
+A recording of the call will be available one hour following completion of the call on October 27, 2017 through November 27, 2017.
+To access this recording, dial 877-344-7529 (domestic) or 412-317-0088 (international).
+The replay access code is 10112867.
+The purpose of the call is to discuss the company’s operations for the third fiscal quarter of 2017, as well as provide updated information regarding matters impacting the company’s outlook.

 Revenue estimates in this release are based on OE manufacturers’ programs that have been formally awarded to the company; programs where Tenneco is highly confident that it will be awarded business based on informal customer indications consistent with past practices; and Tenneco’s status as supplier for the existing program and its relationship with the customer.
 These revenue estimates are also based on anticipated vehicle production levels and pricing, including precious metals pricing and the impact of material cost changes.
 Unless otherwise indicated, our revenue estimate methodology does not attempt to forecast currency fluctuations, and accordingly, reflects constant currency.
-For certain additional assumptions upon which these estimates are based, see the slides accompanying the October 28, 2016 webcast, which will be available on the financial section of the Tenneco website at www.tenneco.com.
+Certain elements of the restructuring and related expenses, legal settlements and other unusual charges we incur from time to time cannot be forecasted accurately.
+In this respect, we are not able to forecast EBIT (and the related margins) on a forward-looking basis without unreasonable efforts on account of these factors and the difficulty in predicting GAAP revenues (for purposes of a margin calculation) due to variability in production rates and volatility of precious metal pricing in the substrates that we pass through to our customers.
+For certain additional assumptions upon which these estimates are based, see the slides accompanying the October 27, 2017 webcast, which will be available on the financial section of the Tenneco website at investors.tenneco.com.

 This press release contains forward-looking statements.
 Words such as “may,” “expects,” “anticipate,” “projects,” “will,” “outlook” and similar expressions identify forward-looking statements.
 These forward-looking statements are based on the current expectations of the company (including its subsidiaries).
 Because these forward-looking statements involve risks and uncertainties, the company's plans, actions and actual results could differ materially.
 Among the factors that could cause these plans, actions and results to differ materially from current expectations are: